-Overuse Injuries in the Child Athlete – What To Do and When To Worry (from the experts at Coastal Orthopedics)!
+Overuse Injuries in the Child Athlete – What To Do and When To Worry!

 Children are beginning to specialize in single sports at a younger age.
 With increased specialization also comes increased incidence of overuse activities.
 Many of us here at Coastal Orthopedics are parents and we understand the pressure for kids to succeed.
 Athletic competition is fierce, and the pressure to make A-list teams, travel teams, or perhaps obtain college scholarships is high.